cesiu/dotfiles/README.md

 Homebrew (on macOS).
 This means the part of the script that checks for Homebrew is redundant.
 Oh well.

+* The `texmf` directory is in different places on different systems (I usually only need it on macOS, in `~/Library`), so the script won't copy it.

 ### Manual installation: ###
 Copy `vimrc` to `~/.vimrc`, `vim/*` to `~/.vim/`, etc. Then `source ~/.bashrc`.